hpparvi/ull_tp_2425/exercises/gu/ex1/README.md

-The file data.txt contains the data for the simulation.
+The file initial_conditions.dat contains the data for the simulation.
 The format is as follows: line	contains
 1	dt
-2	dt_out
+2	t_end
-3	dt_end
+3	dt_out
 4	m1 px1 py1 pz1 vx1 vy1 vz1
 .
 .